Frederick, Margrave of Brandenburg-Bayreuth

 Frederick (Friedrich) Margrave of Brandenburg-Bayreuth (10 May 1711 in Weferlingen - 26 February 1763 in Bayreuth), was a member of the House of Hohenzollern and Margrave of Brandenburg-Bayreuth.

-He was the eldest son of Georg Frederick Karl, nominal Margrave of Brandenburg-Bayreuth-Kulmbach, by his wife Dorothea of Schleswig-Holstein-Sonderburg-Beck.
+He was the eldest son of George Frederick Karl, nominal Margrave of Brandenburg-Bayreuth-Kulmbach, by his wife Dorothea of Schleswig-Holstein-Sonderburg-Beck.

 Life

 Born a minor member of the house of Brandenburg-Bayreuth, Frederick's fate changed in 1726, when his father inherited the principality of Bayreuth after a long dispute with the kingdom of Prussia over his rights of succession.
 The sixteen-year-old Frederick became the Hereditary Margrave of Bayreuth.
 In 1735, on his father's death, Frederick became the new Margrave of Brandenburg-Bayreuth.

 Frederick has the reputation of being an enlightened monarch.
 In Bayreuth, Frederick is referred to as "the Beloved."
 In his residence of Bayreuth, he promoted the sciences and arts and owned numerous buildings.
 Frederick received a good education and studied eight years at the Calvinistic Genovese University.
 Frederick was totally unprepared for his tasks as a sovereign, however, because his father and his ministers had completely excluded him from all the government affairs.

 His wife, Wilhelmine, with her strong personality, tried to influence the weak and unstable Frederick in favour of Prussia, her homeland, but she was not able to overcome the influence of his ministers.
 His wife finally did succeed in gaining influence, however, and a young secretary, Philipp Elrodt, was appointed to handle financial matters.
 His position soon became more equivalent to "prime minister."
 In this role, Philipp attacked government corruption and cronyism, uncovered irregularities in the finances of the margraviate, retired old debts, and identified new sources of income.
 As a result of this fiscal reform, Frederick was able to increase Wilhelmine's allowance, and she purchased a summer residence called the Eremitage.

 The cultured margrave showed his appreciation of art and science by establishing the margraviate's Regional University in Bayreuth in 1742, which was moved one year later, in 1743, to Erlangen.
 Therefore, the University of Erlangen bears his name (German: Friedrich) until today.
 In addition, he created the Bayreuth Academy of Arts (German: Bayreuther Kunstakademie) in 1756 and from 1744 to 1748 allowed it to establish the Margravial Opera House (German: Markgräfliches Opernhaus) as a richly appointed baroque theater in Bayreuth.
 Numerous other construction projects were also completed, including the transformation and extension of the existing Eremitage Museum into the New Eremitage Museum Castle with the Temple of the Sun (1749–1753) and the building of the new Margravial Castle (1754) after the old castle had burned.
 The new castle was finished after the death of his first wife; in her honour, the castle was renamed after her.
 In 1756 at sixteen years of age, the composer Anna Bon (di Vinezia) dedicated her six op.
 1 flute sonatas to Friedrich.

 Frederick was appointed Generalfeldmarschall of the Franconian Circle, but kept his country out of disputes between Austria and Prussia, even during the Seven Years' War.